 - A 0.1 mm sheet from a plastic file folder

 - A scalpel

 - Not that much time

-Even if it works with simple components, it can be complicated when there is small SMD packages, but might be really handy for prototyping.
+Even if it works with simple components, it can be complicated when there are small SMD packages but might be handy for prototyping.